Auto Insurance Claim Advice

-After explaining what happened (and showing that you were in compliance of your duty to avoid and lookout, followed the rules of the road), you want to show why the other person did not follow the rules.
+After explaining what happened (and showing that you were compliant with your duty to avoid and lookout, and also followed the rules of the road), you want to show why the other person did not follow the rules.
 Some accidents can be very clear, but you have to show that you had the right of way.

 This is where looking at your state code will be very important.

 Check out the rules of the road or traffic code for your state.
-They are all on line for free.
+They are all accessible online for free.
 Look up all statutes that might apply to your situation.

 They are statutes enacted by the legislature of your state.
-Printing them up and give them to the judge.
-This will help your case be clearer.
+Print them up and give them to the judge.
+This will help clarify your case.

 You are also implicitly doing something else.
 You are establishing the Duty – Breach violation of the other driver.
 You are leading the judge along, letting her make all the conclusions, but making a solid cases of negligence.

 Causation is the next step.
-This is almost never an issue in small claims although it can be used as a defense.
+This is almost never an issue in a small claims court although it can be used as a defense.

 Usually this is a non issue (in fault cases, it can be more difficult in injury cases).
 The other driver ran the stop sign.

-This was the cause the accident (subject to other facts), end of the story.
+This was the cause of the accident (subject to other facts), end of the story.
 There are however certain violation of duties that might not contribute to an accident.
 One example is NOT wearing a seatbelt.
-All states require you to wear a seatbelt when you are in a moving motor vehicle (vehicles of certain age are exempt).
+All states require you to wear a seatbelt when you are in a moving motor vehicle (vehicles of a certain age are exempted).

-If you are not following this regulation, you are in violation of that duty, however, the fact that you did not wear your seatbelt was not casually related to the fact that the other person ran the light and hit you.
+If you are not following this regulation, you are in violation of that duty.
+However, the fact that you did not wear your seatbelt was not causally related to the fact that the other person ran the light and hit you.

 Causation is the nexus and in some cases it is obvious, in some others it can be very difficult to show.
-Small Claim Car accidents it is almost always obvious that the nexus did not exit.
+In Small Claims Car accidents, it is almost always obvious that the nexus did not exit.

-Showing right of way is a matter of setting up the scene, which you can do in a small diagram and showing the statute that gives you the right.
+Showing right of way is a matter of setting up the scene, which you can do in a diagram while showing the statute that gives you the right of way.
 Showing that someone was not paying attention is much more difficult.

 This is where you have to take pictures of the accident scene.
-Show that the other person had ample opportunity to see you and to see the intersection but fail to do so.
+Show that the other person had ample opportunity to see you and to see the intersection but failed to do so.

 Perhaps the hardest thing to argue is that the other person was not paying attention but you were.
-For example, if the intersection is open and the other person should have seen you, does it also means that you should have seen them?
-It is catch 22 so you have to be careful on how you argue the case.
+For example, if the intersection is open and the other person should have seen you, does it also means that you should have seen them too?
+This is a catch 22 so you have to be careful on how you argue the case.

 Pictures, statements, diagrams, etc. are all very important, but the main piece of evidence will be the police report.